Elvira Dyangani Ose: Career

+Tate, 2011–2014

 In 2011, Dyangani Ose joined the Tate, where she worked closely with the African Acquisitions Committee and developed the museum's holdings relating to the African Diaspora.
 This position was supported by the Guaranty Trust Bank of Nigeria.

 From 2012 to 2014, Dyangani Ose was responsible for the Across the Board project, which was an interdisciplinary project in London, Accra, Douala, and Lagos.
 She also co-curated the 2013 exhibit, Ibrahim al-Salahi: A Visionary Modernist.
 During 2013, she was also the Artistic Director for the third edition of Rencontres Picha.
 Guaranty Trust Bank.

 On 28 June 2014, Dyangani Ose was named curator of the eighth edition of Göteborg International Biennial for Contemporary Art (GIBCA).

 In 2016, Dyangani Ose was a member of the jury that selected Stan Douglas as a recipient of the Hasselblad Foundation International Award in Photography.

-On 10 February 2017, Dyangani Ose was named Senior Curator at Creative Time.
+In 2017, Dyangani Ose was named Senior Curator at Creative Time.